ragnor-rs/el-adapter/Readme.md

 pros:
 * modular code
 * flyent interface for creating and binding views
-* decoupling all inner logic of RecylerView's adapter to interfaces
+* decoupling all inner logic of RecylerView's adapter into interfaces
 * very easy to use

 cons: